Chestnut: Europe and the Near East

 Their popularity declined during the last few centuries, partly due to their reputation of "food for poor people".
 Many people did not want to take chestnut bread as "bread" because chestnut flour does not rise.
 Some slandered chestnut products in such words as the bread which "gives a sallow complexion" written in 1770, or in 1841 "this kind of mortar which is called a soup".
 The last decades' worldwide renewal may have profited from the huge reforestation efforts started in the 1930s in the United States to establish varieties of C. sativa which may be resistant to chestnut blight, as well as to relieve the strain on cereal supplies.

 The main region in Italy for chestnut production is the Mugello region; in 1996, the European Community granted the fruit Protected Geographic Indication (equivalent to the French Appellation d'Origine Contrôlée) status to the Mugello sweet chestnut.
 It is markedly sweet, peels easily, is not excessively floury or astringent, and has notes of vanilla, hazelnut, and, more subtly, fresh bread.
 It has no unpleasant aroma, such as yeast, fungus, mold, or paper, which sometimes occur with other chestnuts.
-The main regions in France for chestnut production are the départements of Ardèche, with the famous "Châtaigne d'Ardèche" (A.O.C), of the Var (Eastern Provence), of the Cévennes (Gard and Lozère départements) and of the Lyon region.
+The main regions in France for chestnut production are the départements of Ardèche, Var (Eastern Provence), Cévennes (Gard and Lozère départements) and the Lyon region.
 France annually produces over 1,000 metric tons, but still imports about 8,000 metric tons, mainly from Italy.

 In Portugal's archipelago of Madeira, chestnut liquor is a traditional beverage, and it is gaining popularity with the tourists and in continental Portugal.